-- The over-temperature cutout should be checked every 6 months to see that it is working properly.
-In order to check the user selected cutout, follow the controller directions (Section 8.8) for setting the cutout.
-Both the manual and the auto reset option of the cutout should be checked.
-Set the bath temperature higher than the cutout.
-Check to see if the display flashes cutout and the temperature is decreasing. - The constant temperature bath depends upon the certain qualities of the fluid medium in order to maintain a uniform and stable temperature environment.
+- If a hazardous material is spilt on or inside the equipment, the user is responsible for taking the appropriate decontamination steps as outlined by the national safety council with respect to the material.
+MSDS sheets applicable to all fluids used in the baths should be kept in close proximity to the instrument. - If the mains supply cord becomes damaged, replace it with a cord with the appropriate gauge wire for the current of the bath.
+If there are any questions, call Hart Scientific Customer Service for more information. - Before using any cleaning or decontamination method except those recommended by Hart, users should check with Hart Scientific Customer - Service to be sure that the proposed method will not damage the equipment. - If the instrument is used in a manner not in accordance with the equipment design, the operation of the bath may be impaired or safety hazards may arise. - The constant temperature bath depends upon the certain qualities of the fluid medium in order to maintain a uniform and stable temperature environment.
 Some oils change their characteristics or become dirty after a period of use.
 Always remove any foreign materials from the bath. - Silicone oils as well as others may evaporate off their lighter components over a period of time leaving the very viscous components remaining.
 In addition, some decomposition occurs which may impair the temperature stability of the bath.
 When this happens, the fluid is generally very dark to black and viscous.
 Vegetable oils polymerize (turn plastic like) after they have been used for a time at high temperatures making them very difficult to remove.
 When the oil has become unusable it should be changed.
 The instructions for removing the oil is as follows.